JamesCHLim/nextcloud-local-docker/README.md

  * Full config including libreoffice
  * Using Mariadb
  * Volumes using bind mount
- * Make sure the change the passwords and usernames
+ * Make sure to change the passwords and usernames
    - Use secrets or .env

 Good for local network server, not recommended for public server.